phil-s/emacsd/el-get/avy/README.md

 > Input an arbitrary amount of consecutive chars, jump to the first one with a tree.

 This is a more flexible version of `avy-goto-char-2`.
 First part works similarly to `isearch`: you type a query and it's highlighted dynamically on the screen.
 When you stop typing for `avy-timeout-seconds` (0.5s by default), you'll be able to select one of the candidates with `avy`.
+As you're inputting characters, you can use `C-h` (backspace) or `DEL` (delete) to forget the last typed character and `RET` to end the input sequence immediately and select a candidate.

 ### `avy-goto-line`